Introduction

 Can I use water to thin oil-based paint?

-No—use an appropriate solvent like mineral spirits or turpentine instead, as water will not mix properly with oil-based products.
+Water isn’t suitable for thinning oil-based paint; instead, opt for a solvent like mineral spirits or turpentine, as these will mix properly with oil-based products.

 How can I tell if I’ve thinned the paint correctly?

-Yes, if the paint flows smoothly from your brush or sprayer without clumping or running excessively, it is likely thinned correctly.
+If the paint flows smoothly from your brush or sprayer without clumping or running too much, it’s likely thinned just right.

 What should I do if I accidentally thinned the paint too much?